nmdarksky/nmdarksky.github.io/index.md

 ## Welcome to New Mexico DarkSky

-Vision:
-*New Mexico DarkSky seeks to restore and preserve New Mexico’s heritage of brilliant, star- filled skies and dark nighttime environments.
-We endeavor to eliminate light pollution throughout the State and protect all communities from its harmful effects, through advocacy, outreach, education, and conservation.*

 Founded in June 2023, we are a state chapter of [DarkSky International](https://darksky.org).
 All members of DarkSky International in the state of New Mexico are chapter members.
 The activities of the chapter are managed by the State Council of the organization.

+Vision:
+*New Mexico DarkSky seeks to restore and preserve New Mexico’s ancestral heritage of majestic, star- filled skies and dark nighttime environments.
+We endeavor to eliminate light pollution throughout the State and protect all communities from its harmful effects, through advocacy, outreach, education, and conservation.*

+Mission: <i>The Organization will strive to:
+- <i>become the leading force for protecting New Mexico’s existing Dark Sky places and for eliminating light pollution throughout the State.</i>
+- <i>develop professional credibility with government, industry, and the public as the authoritative voice for outstanding, protective, and safe outdoor lighting policies.</i>
+- <i>bring the experience, expertise, and resources of DarkSky International to enhance and enrich our State-wide work.</i>

 [<B>Join</B>](https://darksky.org/ways-to-give/) us by becoming a DarkSky International member!